St Bartholomew's School: History

-Narrative History
+Narrative history

-The earliest mention of an established grammar school in Newbury is in 1548 when the school is recorded as being at the Litten Chapel, part of St Bartholomew's hospital between Newtown Road and Argyle Street.
-The hospital itself was established in the late 12th century and by 1548 had been affected by the dissolution of the monasteries.
-There is a much quoted earlier will of a cloth merchant, Henry Wormestall who in his will dated 1466 bequeathed funding to pay for a teacher.
-The school took its name from the hospital and would remain at the Litten for centuries.
-In the 16th century Newbury was well known for its cloth and in particular the father and son merchants Jack O’Newbury who devised production line processes.
-The only head teacher known during the next 300 years is Thomas Parker, head teacher in 1630.
+The earliest mention of an established grammar school in Newbury is in 1548 when the school is recorded as being at the Litten Chapel, part of St Bartholomew's hospital.
+The hospital was established in the late 12th century and by 1548 had been affected by the dissolution of the monasteries.
+A cloth merchant, Henry Wormestall in a 1466 will bequeathed funding to pay for a teacher.
+The school took its name from the hospital and remained at the Litten for centuries.
+In the 16th century Newbury was well known for its cloth.
+The only headteacher known during the next 300 years is Thomas Parker, head teacher in 1630.
 In 1634 he left and led 100 Wiltshire men to found the town of Newbury, Massachusetts on the estuary of what became the Parker river on America's east coast, near Boston.
 He continued teaching there until his death in 1677.
 Part of this town of Newbury split off and became Newburyport in 1764.